confetti-framework/docs/docs/docs/the-basics/responses.md

 ### Redirecting To Controller Actions

-You may also generate redirects the request to controller actions.
+You may also redirect the request to controller actions.
 To do so, simply call the controller:

 ``` go
 return controllers.Homepage(request)